Stampede (band)

 Stampede are a British hard rock band formed in 1981 by songwriting partnership Reuben Archer and Laurence Archer.
 The band signed to Polydor Records, emerging as part of the new wave of British heavy metal scene.
-Stampede disbanded in 1983, and guitarist Laurence Archer went on to play with UFO, Phil Lynott's Grand Slam amongst other projects.
-The band reformed 26 years later in 2009, and a new studio album titled 'A Sudden Impulse' was released on 9 May 2011 on the Grind That Axe label, a subsidiary of Rock Candy Records.
+Stampede disbanded in 1983, and guitarist Laurence Archer went on to play with UFO and Phil Lynott's Grand Slam, amongst other projects.
+The band reformed 26 years later in 2009, and a new studio album titled A Sudden Impulse was released on 9 May 2011 on the Grind That Axe label, a subsidiary of Rock Candy Records.

 History

 Pre-Stampede (Lautrec, Lionheart & Wild Horses)

 Stampede emerged from the partnership of Reuben Archer (vocalist, songwriter) and stepson Laurence Archer (guitarist, songwriter).
 Their first major project being the 1977 hard rock band Lautrec, for which they recruited Steve Holbrook of Frome on keyboards, and Simon Riddler of Shepton Mallet on bass.
 The drummer was Clive Deamer of Frome, who later played in Portishead and Robert Plant's Strange Sensation, as well as session work for many other important projects.

 Prior to a Saxon support tour, Deamer left to finish an apprenticeship and was replaced by Steve Jones.
 The band completed two support tours with Saxon and released a single on the Street Tunes Label: "Shoot Out the Lights" / "Mean Gasoline", now reputed to be one of the rarest 45s of the NWOBHM era. auctioning on eBay for £1800.

 In 1980, with no major deal in place, Reuben joined Lionheart, a new supergroup headed by ex-Iron Maiden guitarist Dennis Stratton.
-Within 4 months with no record deal in the offing, Reuben took the offer to join Wild Horses with Jimmy Bain, late of Rainbow.
+Within fur months with no record deal in the offing, Reuben took the offer to join Wild Horses with Jimmy Bain, late of Rainbow.
 The band required a guitarist to partner John Lockton and a new drummer, so Reuben suggested Laurence Archer on guitar and Frank Noon of Lionheart on drums.
 This completed the final line-up of Wild Horses.
 However, the project never took off and a disillusioned Reuben, Laurence and Frank left to form Stampede.
 They recruited Alan Nelson (ex-Wildfire) on keyboards and Bristol-based bass player Colin Bond (formerly of Stormtrooper) to complete the original Stampede line-up.